 \section{Vertex algebra bicomplexes}

+In this Section we recal the notion of the chain-cochain bicomplex associated to a grading-restricted vertex algebra $V$.
+In Section \ref{invariants} we determine the structure of a bigraded differential algebra for these complexes.

-Let us recall \cite{Huang} here the definition of shuffles.
-For $l \in \N$ and $1\le s \le l-1$, let $J_{l; s}$ be the set of elements of $S_{l}$ which preserve the order of the first $s$ numbers and the order of the last $l-s$ numbers, i.e.,
+Let start with recall the definition of shuffles.
+For $l \in \N$ and $1\le s \le l-1$, let $J_{l; s}$ be the set of elements of $S_l$ which preserve the order of the first $s$ numbers and the order of the last $l-s$ numbers, i.e.,